Azure/azure-sdk-for-java/README.md

 **For general documentation on how to use the new libraries for Azure Resource Management, please [visit here](https://aka.ms/azsdk/java/mgmt)**.
 We have also prepared **[plenty of code samples](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/resourcemanager/docs/SAMPLE.md)** as well as **[migration guide](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/resourcemanager/docs/MIGRATION_GUIDE.md)** in case you are upgrading from previous versions.

-The management libraries can be identified by namespaces that start with `azure-resourcemanager`, e.g. `azure-resourcemanager-compute`
+The management libraries can be identified by namespaces that start with `azure-resourcemanager`, e.g. `azure-resourcemanager-compute`.

+### Historical Releases

+Note that the latest libraries from Microsoft are in the `com.azure` Maven group ID, and have the package naming pattern of beginning with `com.azure`.
+If you're using libraries that are in `com.microsoft.azure` Maven group ID, or have this as the package structure, please consider migrating to the latest libraries.
+You can find a mapping table from these historical releases to their equivalent [here](https://azure.github.io/azure-sdk/releases/deprecated/index.html#java).

 ## Need help?